opencomputeproject/SAI/doc/fips/SAI-Proposal-FIPS-Compliance.md

 This document introduces a trigger called as Pre-Operational Self-Test "POST" before the MACSec/IPSec engine enables the MACSec/IPSec port for forwarding traffic.

 FIPS-103 compliance requires that POST is executed on each MACSec/IPSec port and only if POST completes with ‘success’, the MACSec/IPSec port must be enabled for admitting traffic.

-There are two variations of MACSec/IPSec engine and ports
+Note that this specification will provide POST at the MACSec/IPSec single logical instance level or at the switch level.

+As shown in Fig-1, there are two physical security engines and are represented by single logical instance in SAI.
+Enabling of POST happens at the logical intance level and in turn will trigger POST for all the physical instances present in a given hardware.
 1. Each MACSec/IPSec serving ‘n’ number of ports (1:n)
 2. Each port has its corresponding MACSec/IPSec engine (1:1)